 - Wind – this uses a fan that is powered by the cyclist’s legs and in turn provides increased resistance the faster they pedal.
 The pros are that it is realistic to cycling outdoors but the cons are it can be very noisy and there is a limited amount of resistance available.

 - Centrifugal – pressure plates provide resistance to the rear tire.
 The main pro is that it is almost silent too and the resistance can be adjusted.
 However they are also prone to breaking under extreme use.

 - A different kind of machine is a roller trainer (also know as a cycling roller).
-These are a set of unsupported roller bars which allow you to cycle while stationary with both front and bike wheels turning in comparison to just the rear on the turbo trainers.
-These are great but can be expensive and are much harder to use than the turbo.
+These are a set of unsupported roller bars which allow you to cycle while stationary with both front wheel and the back wheel turning in comparison to just the rear on the turbo trainers.
+These are great and give a different riding experience but can be expensive and are much harder to use.

 Reviews of our top choices

-The best fluid trainer and the best overall: Kinetic road machine
+The best fluid trainer and the best overall: Kinetic Smart Bike Trainer

 The Kinetic road machine fluid bike trainer is made by Kurt Kinetic which was founded in 1999.
 Kurt Kinetic currently holds the patent for the first leak proof fluid resistance unit and they hold a great range of stock from fluid trainers to cycling accessories.

 This is a versatile product with a leak proof system which also has an automatic resistance setting, allowing the resistance to increase without the use of a lever.
 This fluid based mechanism is one of the first of its kind and boasts being leak proof to improve the life span.